Table of Contents

 Stoichiometric numbers of reaction numbers must be considered as an exponent in the LMA.

-The calorimetry deals with measurements of the released or absorbed heat quantities of chemical reactions.
+Calorimetry deals with measurements of the released or absorbed heat quantities of chemical reactions.

-- High rate of reaction
+- A high rate of reaction

-- Complete sequence of chemical reactions
+- A complete sequence of chemical reactions

 - Measurable heat turnover